-Guidance Principle 4

-4.1 On and off site social and environmental impacts have been assessed and appropriate measures taken to minimize and mitigate any negative impacts.
+Guidance Principle 4 4.1 On and off site social and environmental impacts have been assessed and appropriate measures taken to minimize and mitigate any negative impacts.
 Note: For group certification of small farms, Indicators 4.1.1, 4.1.2, 4.1.3, 4.1.4 and 4.1.5 may be part of the ICS, and fulfilled at group level.

-The assessment should be appropriate to the scale of the operation.
+Guidance 4.1 The assessment should be appropriate to the scale of the operation.
 In case of group certification of small producers, different groups located in similar areas and having similar issues may exchange information in order to prepare and/or carry out the assessment, however, reports shall be prepared at group level.

-Where there are national requirements for impact assessments, which are adequate for meeting this Criterion (identified by the NTG), these shall be followed.
-Where there are no national requirements, auditors shall verify whether an adequate process has been followed (for instance "The Equator Principles' Social and Environmental Assessment Procedure".

-4.1.1 An initial social and environmental assessment is carried out prior to the first certification audit 1 (see also Indicator 1.3.1).
+Where there are national or provincial requirements for impact assessments, which are adequate for meeting this Criterion (identified by the NTG), these shall be followed.
+Where there are no national or provincial requirements, auditors shall verify whether an adequate process has been followed.
+The NTG developed an example that can be used as guideline for the assessment of social and environmental impacts.
+4.1.1 An initial social and environmental Guidance 4.1.1 assessment is carried out prior to the first certification audit 1 (see also Indicator 1.3.1).
 Endemic, rare, threatened or endangered species shall be identified in this assessment (see also Indicator 4.5.3).

-- 4.1.2 The assessment is carried out by someone who is adequately trained and experienced for this task. - 4.1.3 The assessment is carried out in a comprehensive and transparent manner. - 4.1.4 Measures to minimize or mitigate the impacts identified by the assessment are being documented, implemented and monitored. - 4.1.5 A summary of the social and environmental assessment report shall be made available upon request.

-surveillance or re-certification audit (what happens first).
+4.1.2 The assessment is carried out by someone who is adequately trained and Guidance 4.1.2 experienced for this task.
+Assessment of social and environmental impacts and risks (including labour, health and safety).
+It is an appropriate, accurate and objective assessment and consideration of these matters, and can be carried out by the producer, or by external consultants or surveillance or re-certification audit (what happens first).

-made available upon request.

-In case of certified producers, this assessment is carried out prior to the next